EclipseFdn/iot.eclipse.org/README.md

 # iot.eclipse.org

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/websites/iot.eclipse.org) on March 25, 2022.

+---

 The [iot.eclipse.org](https://iot.eclipse.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 Eclipse IoT provides the technology needed to build IoT Devices, Gateways, and Cloud Platforms.